Waterproof Sealant

 - Good resistance to chemicals

-- EC1 Plus certified
+- EC1 Plus certified (No VOC)

 - ISEGA certified – safe for use in food preparation areas

-- Suitable for internal & external use
+- Suitable for indoor & outdoor adhesive sealant use

 How to use waterproof sealant